World Migratory Bird Day

 The Second Weekends of May and October are events observed twice each year as World Migratory Bird Day to focus world attention on the need to protect migratory bird populations, their habitats, and their international flyways.

-Through exchanges of information from people within and between the world’s flyways, we can communicate and learn from each other, across borders, within and between the world’s three major flyways to increase the level of awareness about the threats that birds are facing.
+Through exchanges of information from people within and between the world’s flyways, we can communicate and learn from each other, across borders, within and between the world’s major flyways to increase the level of awareness about the threats that birds are facing.

 Birds add irreplaceable value to our natural environment and that is why the Roberta Bondar Foundation is working to raise awareness about the threats facing our precious birds, and to advocate for their more hopeful future.
 Here’s how the Space Station images help trace bird migrations in Dr Bondar’s Space for Birds | AMASS research project: